BartlomiejWarzecha/WTA-stats/README.md

 ### 3. Search File

-In this file Iam making queries for all tables.
-Right now I am doing this in random order.
-Later I want to make them into stored procedures and group them properly.
+In this file Iam making queries for all tables